Gabbe2003/boilerplate_frontend-1/README.md

 Remove the api route because we dont need to expose any data outside our app

+When we try the page out we just need to make sure the advertiesment and contact.

 1. Header optimize > When the page render there is a delay.
 2. News letter popup twice double check it.